VR-EEG/GTI-EEG/README.md

     - TextMesh Pro, version 2.0.1 (can be installed from the Unity Package Manager)
     - [ViveSR plugin from the Vive Eye Tracking SDK (SRanipal)](https://developer.vive.com/resources/vive-sense/sdk/vive-eye-tracking-sdk-sranipal/), version 1.1.0.1

-### Configuration

-Inside the `Configuration` folder, there are multiple files that control the experiment setup.
-Default files are provided.
-- **ExperimentUtcons.csv** holds the trial progression during the experiment.
-'Utcon' is an acronym for 'unique tool cue orientation number' and thus precisely describes a trial's configuration.
-Custom trial progressions can be generated from within the experiment, specifying a seed and the number of trial blocks.
-The default ExperimentUtcons.csv is generated from seed 4 with 3 blocks.
-- **PracticeUtcons.csv** holds the trial progression during the practice section at the beginning of the experiment.
-- **OrientationCueNamesIds.csv** holds a mapping from the positions of the tools' handles and the presented cues to unique numbers that are used in Utcons.
-- **ToolNamesIds.csv** holds a mapping from the tools' names to unique number that are also used in Utcons.
-- **ToolLeapConfig.ini** is the main configuration file of the experiment and holds diverse settings.

 ### Starting a measurement